BankovniIdentita/wallet-api-docs/docs/wallet-api.md

 # Wallet API documentation
 ## History
+- Version: 0.0.2 - Update API based on experiences from LSPs
-Version: 0.0.1 - Filip's first notices
+- Version: 0.0.1 - Filip's first notices
 ## Introduction
 Wallet API is new specific component developed by Bank iD for integration of Wallet functionality for Czech market.
 This documentation for now describes only functionality required for POTENTIAL POC